Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 To answer this question we have to move to webcam_sudoku_solver.py file.

 First task of the function is to extract a sudoku board.

 ![warp_sudoku_board](Screenshots/warp_sudoku_board.png)

-We can treat a sudoku board as the biggest quadrangle in a frame.
+The program assumes that a sudoku board as the biggest quadrangle in a frame.
-I'm not going to explain how get_biggest_quadrangle function exactly works,
-but if you are curious about this, you can check this out by your own.
+I'm not going to explain how get_biggest_quadrangle function exactly works, but if you are curious about this, you can check this out by yourself.
 All functions that I won't discuss in detail are defined under WebcamSudokuSolver class.
 ```python
 if frame is None: